Aditya-11/BrewV-Videoplayer/README.md

 * The software uses libvlc python bindings so vlc player should be installed in your system
 * cmake should be installed
 * go to the directory where you downloaded the player (you can edit the CMakeLists file by putting haar1 or haar2)
-* 1 cmake ..
+* step 1 cmake ..
-* 2 make  (the executables would be created)
+* step 2 make  (the executables would be created)
-* 3 install libraries platform and PyQt5 by using pip3 etc
+* step 3 install libraries platform and PyQt5 by using pip3 etc
-* 4 python player1.py
+* step 4 python player1.py

 # Usage